 It had probably been wallowing in its stainless steel container for a good day or two.
 I had a bite and gave it to my partner, who would pretty much eat anything you put in front of him and liked to boast about the revolting meals he’d chowed down on.
 He scoffed it immediately.
 No complaints.

 We spent the first night in an expensive hotel, quite by accident.
 We were as usual looking for a cheap dive, but the cab driver who had picked us up from the airport, because we arrived too late to catch a local bus, decided to take us on a mystery tour of Cairo for a good hour promising his brother, cousin or his best mate had a great hotel for a cheap rate.
-It didn’t eventuate, so we spent the night in a mini-place (by our humble backpacking standards) – with not one but two bedrooms.
+It didn’t eventuate, so we spent the night in a mini-palace (by our humble backpacking standards) – with not one but two bedrooms.
 Next day we checked out.

-While strolling along one of the main chaotic streets – Rameses III perhaps – we met two young men, Ali and Ibrahim, who both owned businesses.
+While strolling along one of the main chaotic streets – Rameses Street perhaps – we met two young men, Ali and Ibrahim, who both owned businesses.
 They were upwardly mobile Egyptians and they took a real shine to us – my sister, my boyfriend and me.
 They had never seen a tourist in September, so we were a real curiosity, especially wandering down Rameses Street laden with kilos of heavy gear in the 42-degree sweltering heat.

 They found us the Hotel Tee (I don’t think they knew the lift would cark it) and for the following few days we’d meet them in the afternoon to have a chat, drink chai and eat Egyptian pastries.
 They loved us.
 They told us so several times.

-So days later when I said I couldn’t eat anything as my stomach was killing me and I had tremendous pains, they sprang into action.
+So some days later when I said I couldn’t eat anything as my stomach was killing me and I had tremendous pains, they sprang into action.

 “You are sick.
 We go to the doctor!”
 It’s amazing I had never thought of that.

 We were bundled into one of their cousins’ or friends’ cars and off we sped – everyone in Cairo drives like a maniac – to a hospital.
-Ali, Ibrahim, my sister, Lisa, and me.
+Ali, Ibrahim, my sister Lisa and me.

 I don’t remember much about the hospital – basic I guess – plastic chairs in the waiting room, that sort of thing.
 But Ali and Ibrahim knew the ropes and got me a doctor straight away.